We may earn a fee if you buy via links in this post (at no extra cost to you). Read our Terms & Conditions to learn more.

 Although it’s an effective ingredient in many household cleaners, products that contain ammonia hydroxide can be dangerous.
 Direct exposure can irritate your eyes and skin, and breathing too much of it can burn your respiratory tract.

-Even worse, accidentally mixing ammonia and bleach results in a chemical reaction that releases toxic gases, according to the Washington State Department of Health.
+Even worse, accidentally mixing ammonia and bleach results in a chemical reaction that releases toxic gas, according to the Washington State Department of Health.

 So, if you’re trying to avoid or minimize your use of cleaning products that contain ammonia, keep reading.